Last updated on July 17th, 2023 at 08:39 pm

 Not only that, but this is one of the most affordable plugins on this list and one of the greatest retro-sounding drum plugins.

-What are its strengths; Especially designed to achieve that awesome retro sound.
+What are its strengths; Specially designed to achieve that awesome retro sound.

 - 12 drum samples per kit